 Travel Assistance 101: What to Do When Your Luggage Goes Missing

 After a long and uncomfortable flight, you finally arrive at the baggage carousel only to realize that your baggage is nowhere in sight.
 Great.
-Besides having a business meeting in less than three hours, you still need to pick up your rental car, check into your hotel room and change into your meeting attire which, of course, is packed in your suitcase.
+Besides having a meeting in less than three hours, you still need to pick up your rental car, check into your hotel room and change into your meeting attire which, of course, is packed in your suitcase.
 Oh, and those meeting documents?
 Those were also stashed in your checked baggage for “safekeeping.”
 What now?

 Talk to Your Airline: The first thing you’ll need to do is talk to a representative at the airline’s baggage counter, which you can almost always find near the baggage carousel.
 Make sure you have the luggage receipt for every bag you checked when you first arrived at the airport—these are very important to keep with you as the attendant will use them to determine if your luggage is delayed, left behind in transit or completely lost.
 In the rare event your luggage has been declared lost, the employee will file a claim.
 Before you part ways, make sure you not only have a copy of the report, but also ask for a number that will put you in direct contact with the baggage counter (trust us—chances are high that you’ll need to call to follow-up).
-And often times, if you try calling an airline’s customer service, they will have no idea that you even filed a baggage claim.
+And oftentimes, if you try calling an airline’s customer service, they will have no idea that you even filed a baggage claim.

-Tip: File a report before you leave the airport.
+Pro Tip: File this report before you leave the airport.
 This not only eliminates hassles, but many airlines have claim filing deadlines.
 Also, keep your packing list in your carry-on (along with a clean change of clothes!) to make the claim process easier.
 That way, you won’t forget anything of value when the airline representative asks you for an itemized list of what you packed.

-Eliminate Hassles With Prevention: You can help prevent lost or delayed baggage with a few simple tricks:
+Some additional tips to keep in mind: You can help prevent lost or delayed baggage with a few simple tricks:

 • Avoid tight connections when you’re planning your air travel—if you’re struggling to get to your next flight, chances are, the people in charge of your luggage are feeling frazzled too.